Miele cooktops review & guide

 Craving a new cooktop to complete your kitchen?
 Miele has been cooking up high-end domestic appliances since 1899.
-Whether you’re looking for an electric, gas or induction cooktop, the Miele offers a variety of sizes and styles to choose from.
+Whether you’re looking for an electric, gas, or induction cooktop, Miele offers a variety of sizes and styles to choose from.
 If you want a taste test of Miele’s menu, read our guide below to get a whiff of what the German brand dishes up in the cooktops department.

 What cooktops does Miele offer?

 Whether you’re looking to dedicate a section for induction heating with a small cooktop from the CombiSets range, or a large gas cooktop built to accommodate pots and pans of all different sizes, Miele has a variety of options to choose from.
 These include:

 - Induction cooktops

 - Electric cooktops

 - Gas cooktops